National Minimum Wage and National Living Wage - calculating minimum wage pay

-However, if you delay payment by more than one pay reference period you cannot usually count the money towards the period the worker earned it in.
-Instead it counts towards the period in which it is paid.
+However, if you delay the payment by more than one pay reference period you cannot usually count the money towards the period the worker earned it in.
+Instead, it counts towards the period in which it is paid.

 Any pay counted in the period the worker earned it in rather than the period you paid it to them must stay transferred.
 You cannot include it in the pay reference period when the worker received it as well because this would be double counting.